shkyler/gmit-pands-project/README.md

 #### 4.1.3 Linear Discriminant Analysis and the Iris Data Set

 Linear Discriminant Analysis works by definining the boundaries around each of the clusters [21].
-It projects the data points on a line so that the clusters are as seperated as possible.
+It projects the data points onto a line so that the clusters are as seperated as possible.
 In the case of the iris data set, the data available could be used (including the class information) to determine the lines which best describe the boundaries between the iris varieties on the scatter plot.
-These lines or boundaries could then be used on other unclassified data sets to help determine the varities of each data point in the new data set.
+These lines or boundaries could then be used on other unclassified data sets to help determine the varieties of each data point in the new data set.
 An example of how this might be done is shown in the scatter plot below.

 ![scatlda](/img/scatlda.png)